 Blurred Boundaries Between Business and Private Life

 Everything is accessible via my MacBook.
 Some things even via my iPhone.
 So it’s easy to switch between business and personal work.
-This is nothing new, but since I work 100% from home, I’ve had to introduce some additional rules to make sure business doesn’t creep into personal life and vice versa.
+This is nothing new, but since I work 100% from home, I’ve had to introduce some additional rules to make sure business doesn’t creep into my personal life and vice versa.
 I’m not super successful in this area.
 It’s a risk.
 Constant monitoring and control is necessary.
 In my view, the recipe for success is not to be controlled by others.

 No Physical Meetings